ameerM09/Whiteboard-Application/README.md

-# Simple-Whiteboard-Application
+# Whiteboard Application

-A simply whiteboard-like application created using the Python module, Pygame.
+A simple whiteboard application created using Pygame graphics.

-This project utilized Python packaging to make the program more neat and organized.
+The project involves a Python packaging system to divide the program and keep it more neat and organized.